Miguel-g-c/TrackYourFuture/README.md

 TrackYourFuture is a web application for personal finance management.

-* **Track your expenses:** Add your epenses in a user-friendly form and TrackYourFuture will store them clasified by category, subcategory and date.
+* **Track your expenses:** Add your expenses in a user-friendly form and TrackYourFuture will store them clasified by category, subcategory and date.
 * **Track your incomes:** Add your income streams in a user-friendly form and TrackYourFuture will store them clasified by category and date.
 * **Visualize your data:** TrackYourFuture's dashboard brings you the power of tracking your month expenses and incomes at a glance.